 There were systems in place to reduce and minimise the risk and spread of infection and the premises and equipment were clean.
-The practice was cleaned regularly and there was a cleaning schedule in place.
+The practice was cleaned regularly.
 Staff had received training in infection prevention and control.
 There was guidance for staff on effective decontamination of dental instruments which staff were following.

-We saw evidence that the practice was following current legislation and guidance in relation to X-rays which protected patients and staff from unnecessary exposure to radiation.
+We saw that the practice was following current legislation and guidance in relation to X-rays to protect patients and staff from unnecessary exposure to radiation.